parthadebnath99/Test_Case/README.md

 ### 4.  **Test Case Report**

-Test Report is a document which contains a summary of all test activities and final test results of a testing project.
-Test report is an assessment of how well the Testing is performed.
+A test Report is a document that contains a summary of all test activities and the final test results of a testing project.
+A test report is an assessment of how well the Testing is performed.
 Based on the test report, stakeholders can evaluate the quality of the tested product and make a decision on the software release.